George Washington National Forest: Strickler Knob! A Strenuous 9.5 Mile Hike with Rock Scramble!

 Please note that this is not only a strenuous hike, but in the middle of the strenuous catagory and not appropriate for new hikers or hikers who have not hiked in a while.

 Situated at the southern end of Massanutten Mountain near New Market Gap, Strickler Knob rises over 2000 feet above Luray Valley to its East.
 The summit offers incredible views of New Market Gap, Hawksbill, Stony Man, and Mary's Rock.
 The last quarter mile of the Strickler Knob Trail offers some short but exciting scrambling.
-Though the scrambling is not anything like Old Rag Mountain it does have one advantage over Old Rag and Bearfence.
-Crowds.
-You will want to wear hiking boots for this hike!
+Though the scrambling is not anything like Old Rag Mountain it does have one advantage over Old Rag and Bearfence, no crowds, yay.

 This is certainly not the most strenuous we hike, but also not the least.
 There is also a rock scramble with a reward of a vista offering an amazing 360 degree view!
 Note that there is one big hill at the end for a great leg workout with 1000 feet of elevation gain in 1/2 mile so it ends with a real butt kicker!

 Click here to see pictures from a past hike on this trail.

 There is one pace for this hike which is that of an average hiker, about 2.0-2.5.

 Length: 9.5 Miles

 Trail Type: Loop

 Area Type: Mountain/Rock